What functions are available in Openbox?

 How do I change the file that Openbox starts a new model with?

-Iain Morrow
+Iain Morrow on 10 May 2023

 When you click “New” in Openbox, you get a window with a dropdown labelled “Choose template”.
 Each Openbox model starts with a template with some basic calculations.
 But suppose you always build models for one sector.
 Why not start with a template that has standard calculations for that sector?
 You can create a new template and add it to this list as follows: